 General Law on Wildlife.

-General Law on the Prevention and Comprehensive Management of Waste (Ley General para la Prevención y Manejo Integral de Residuos) (LGPGIR).
+General Law on the Prevention and Comprehensive Management of Waste (Ley General para la Prevención y Gestión Integral de los Residuos).

 Environmental laws have emerged in all states and in many municipalities.

 Regulations to enforce environmental laws are issued by the administrative agency in charge of the relevant sector.
 These include regulations on hazardous waste, water, environmental audits, air emissions, natural protected areas and ecological ordinance.
-Environmental regulations have been also issued in the states and municipalities.
+Environmental regulations were also issued in the states and municipalities.

 Additionally, there is a voluntary category of standards, known as Mexican Norms, which are mostly used to provide guidelines and criteria on technical matters.

-There are four (soon be five) administrative agencies associated with SEMARNAT that oversee specific areas of environmental policy:
+The following administrative agencies associated with SEMARNAT oversee specific areas of environmental policy:

-The National Water Commission (Comisión Nacional del Agua) (CNA).
+The National Water Commission (Comisión Nacional del Agua).

-The Office of the Federal Prosecutor for Environmental Protection (Procuraduria Federal de Protección al Ambiente) (PROFEPA).
-PROFEPA is the enforcement arm of SEMARNAT.
-It has the authority, under the internal regulations of SEMARNAT, to:
+The Office of the Federal Prosecutor for Environmental Protection (Procuraduría Federal de Protección al Ambiente) (PROFEPA).
+PROFEPA is the enforcement arm of SEMARNAT and it has the authority, under the internal regulations of SEMARNAT, to:

 carry out inspection visits;